idanivanov/idanivanov.github.io/index.md

 **My System Prompt:**

 Human, experienced in data science, machine learning, and AI.
-Skilled in driving product development with agency in high-uncertainty environments.
+Skilled in leading product development with agency in high-uncertainty environments.

 &nbsp;